KGorczyca/Tasks/README.md

     -webbrowser
     -os
 ## Status
-Project is: _in progress_, I am still learning Python so I have to do  more and more exercises.
+Project is: _in progress_, I am continuously studying Python so I have to do  more and more exercises.
 ## Contact
 Created by kmgorczyca@wp.pl, https://www.linkedin.com/in/katarzyna-gorczyca-ostrowska-48018a70/